SidKwok/VueComponents/src/components/Dialog/README.md

-# Model
+# Dialog

-> model that will popup, mainly used to show some information.
+> Dialog that will popup, mainly used to show some information.

 ## Goals